XRP Ledger Standards

 7. Transaction: ConfidentialMPTConvert

 This transaction is a self-conversion only.
+The issuer account itself cannot execute this transaction; only non-issuer holders may convert public balances to confidential form of its own MPT issuance.
 Issuers introduce supply exclusively through existing XLS-33 public issuance mechanisms.
-The issuer’s designated second account participates in confidential MPTs by executing ConfidentialMPTConvert as a regular holder, with no special privileges.
+An issuer-controlled dedicated account participates in confidential MPTs by executing ConfidentialMPTConvert as a regular holder, with no special privileges.
 In all cases, OutstandingAmount (OA) and ConfidentialOutstandingAmount (COA) are maintained in plaintext according to existing invariants.

 7.1 Use Cases